jo-37/debug-filter-printexpr/README.md

-# debug-filter-printexpr
+# Debug::Filter::PrintExpr

-This module provides a perl filter that turns specially formed comments into print statements for debugging purposes.
+This module provides a filter that turns specially formed comments into print statements for debugging purposes.
 It is similar to [Smart::Comments](https://metacpan.org/pod/Smart::Comments)